marcusolsson/marcusolsson/README.md

 ### Hi, I'm Marcus 👋

-I'm a freelance **Developer Educator** who helps teams build learning experiences for developers.
+I'm a **Developer Educator** at AssemblyAI who helps teams build learning experiences for developers.

 Here are some other places you can find me on the internet: